 When implementing new education technology, making sure teachers receive the proper training and professional development is essential to a successful start.
 Bermuda’s teachers and coordinators went through multi-faceted training on IHT’s adidas Zone for IHT Spirit wrist heart rate monitors and the Spirit System Assessment Measures software suite last week.

 “…The Spirit System application training and heart rate training is happening this month to coincide with schools’ midterm break,” wrote Jeanne J. Atherden, the Minister of Health and Seniors in a report to Bermuda’s House of Assembly.
-“By the end of March, all P5 [elementary school] to S3 [middle and secondary school] students will be wearing Heart Rate monitoring devices during their PE classes.”
+“By the end of March, all P5 to S3 students will be wearing Heart Rate monitoring devices during their PE classes.”

 Motivating and inspiring students